Article I - Name

 Section 1.
 Procedures

-A Regional Section shall be organized upon petition of 20% of membership of the proposed section, and approval by the Executive Committee.
-Each section shall operate under the Constitution of the Association, but may adopt its own bylaws so long as they are compatible with the Constitution and Bylaws of the Association.
-Section officers, chosen by vote of the members of the section, are President and Treasurer and other appropriate officers, such as Vice-President, Secretary and Editor, according to the individual needs of each section.
+A Regional Section shall be organized upon petition of 20% of membership of the proposed Section, and approval by the Executive Committee.
+Each Section shall operate under the Constitution of the Association, but may adopt its own bylaws so long as they are compatible with the Constitution and Bylaws of the Association.
+Section officers, chosen by vote of the members of the Section, are President and Treasurer and other appropriate officers, such as Vice-President, Secretary and Editor, according to the individual needs of each Section.
 Section meetings and other activities are arranged independently of the national organization.
-Section dues, as provided in the Association Bylaws (Bylaw II, Section I) are retained by the Section Treasurer.
+Section dues, as provided in the Association Bylaws (Bylaw II, Section 5) are retained by the Section Treasurer.
 The National President of the Association may appoint an Acting Section President, if for any reason the office becomes vacant, until an election can be held and a new president elected.
+A Regional Section President shall be a member of the Council of the Association and shall have all rights and privileges accorded to other members of the Council.

 Sections shall normally meet at least one time each year to conduct current business and elect officers.
 Sections are encouraged to hold additional meetings, field trips, symposia, and other events each year.